XxFri3ndlyxX/esx_illegal_drugs/README.md

 Make sure your not a cop when attempting to gather/process/sell drugs.
 Make sure that you set the number of cop desired in the config file.

+**HOW THIS WORKS**
+Go to Weed,meth,opium or coke farm.
+Use the teleport script to get to the harvesting location.
+Start harvesting.
+(You can harvest up to 420 max, each 1 weed is = to 1G) Start processing the selected drug.
+(This will remove 28G from your inventory and will add 1 bag which will contain 28G.
+You can process 420G to get a max of 15 bag)
+Now you can go and sell your drug.

 **TODO* Adding animation**

 **Screenshot**